oushujun/EDTA/README.md

 Please cite our paper if you find EDTA useful:

 Ou S., Su W., Liao Y., Chougule K., Agda J. R. A., Hellinga A. J., Lugo C. S. B., Elliott T. A., Ware D., Peterson T., Jiang N.✉, Hirsch C. N.✉ and Hufford M. B.✉ (2019).
 Benchmarking Transposable Element Annotation Methods for Creation of a Streamlined, Comprehensive Pipeline.
 [Genome Biol.
 20(1): 275.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1905-y)

+Please cite the panEDTA paper if you are using the pan-genome functionality:

+Ou S., Collins T., Qiu Y., Seetharam A., Menard C., Manchanda N., Gent J., Schatz M., Anderson S., Hufford M.✉, Hirsch C.✉ (2022).
+Differences in activity and stability drive transposable element variation in tropical and temperate maize. [bioRxiv](https://doi.org/10.1101/2022.10.09.511471)

 Please also cite the software packages that were used in EDTA, listed in the [EDTA/bin](./bin) directory.